quat1024/dazzle-2/README.md

 * light panels, which project light up to 45 blocks away depending on signal strength
   * should be a lot less buggy than the ones in dazzle 1, give em a look!
 * dim redstone torch - emits light level 3 and redstone signal 1
 * colored flare lights, emit happy little particles

 ## todo

-should really clean up the resource-gen code before i go adding more repetitive 16-colors content lmao
-* tbh i basically wanna make arrp 2 "generates stuff on-demand" edition
-* the code is patently terrible, i left some notes in a readme in that package of the source tree

 anyway